B2B AI DirectoryB2B AI Directory

 Prompt template

-Analyze this webinar transcript and extract the strongest repurposing moments.
+Analyze this approved webinar transcript for repurposing opportunities.

 Webinar topic: